Graduate Student Directory

 Biography, Education and Training

 Bree Booth is a PhD candidate in the Latin American and Latino Studies Department, originally from Lake County, IL.
 Bree received their B.A. in Africana Studies (self-designed) from Muhlenberg College in Allentown, PA.
-Their dissertation analyzes poetry, plays, and fiction alongside early-modern criminal cases from Spain and Colombia through the lens of desire and intimacy.
-Via a comparative approach across cases, Bree analyzes how desire and intimacy were attained by enslaved people of African descent and how the courts and the law subsequently mediated such encounters.
+Via a comparative approach across cases, their dissertation analyzes how early-modern criminal records from Spain and Colombia produced narratives about race, gender, and often sexuality.
+In response, Bree puts the cases into conversation with poetry, plays, and fiction to create a counter-narrative to the ones suggested by the cases.
+As a result, the dissertation expands the perspectives on how enslaved people of African descent attained desire and intimacy and how religion and the law subsequently mediated such encounters.

 Honors, Awards and Grants